UKCA for electrical appliances done right

 What are the requirements for marking electronic products?
 Do CE and UKCA marks and addresses have to be indicated on a label or separately?

-In the UK, only UKCA marking is required.
-With a double CE and UKCA marking, the company takes responsibility for the goods in all markets in the EU and UK to ensure that the marking is clearly displayed.
 The rules for the physical affixing of the UKCA mark are initially the same as for affixing the CE mark.
 The UKCA mark must be affixed to the label found on the electrical appliance or in the documents supplied with the appliance.
 It is possible to apply the CE and UKCA marks on the same device as long as the requirements of the UK and the EU remain the same.
 When selling in the EU, only the CE mark is required.

 Authorized representatives or manufacturers must follow the instructions below.

-They ensure that electrical devices must have a type designation, a serial number (batch number) or other identification features.
-On electrical equipment, the name of the manufacturer, registered trade names, registered trademarks and postal address must be indicated for contact.
+registered trademarks and postal address must be indicated for contact.
 If this information cannot be affixed to the device, it may be affixed to the product packaging or accompanying document.
 It must be readable and easy to understand by the end user and the supervisory authority.
 All this information must be in English in the UK.
 UKCA marks can be affixed to packaging, equipment, manuals or warranty certificates.
 The UKCA mark is a declaration that the electronic devices comply with the regulations.

 Which EU directives/regulations will be affected by the UKCA?

-The UKCA regulations are technically similar to the CE marking, but differ in terminology and in some procedures (for example, involving a notified body, not self-declaration of the product by the manufacturer itself).
 All applicable EU directives or regulations will be replaced by new UK regulations requiring the UKCA mark.
 For electrical equipment, EMC and low voltage directive are required to meet the Electrical Equipment Regulation 2016.
 The regulation applies to electronic devices intended for connection to domestic power supply as well as to industrial devices.
 Electrical equipment components are also covered by the regulation if sold separately.

 Hier finden Sie die einschlägigen britischen und EU-Rechtsvorschriften: